inx-iot/IoT-demos/inx-iot-aws/README.md

 Rename the client certificate to client.pem.
 Rename the client key to client.key.
 Rename the Amazon trust services endpoint root CA to root.crt.

 ## STEP 3: Set up a Lucid Application
+If you don't have Lucid tools installed already, plese download the installer from here: https://devport.inx-systems.com/appStore/binaries/BRIX-tools.exe

 Open the Lucid Application Builder and open the inx-aws-iot.lpj.
 Then go to File and Import Resource File and choose the client.pem you downloaded earlier.
 Repeat this for client.key and root.crt.

 ![Import Resource File](docs/screenshot09LABImportResourceFile.png)